davelens/forkcms-behat/README.md

 ### @fixtures
 Scenarios tagged with ```@fixtures``` will load the fixtures before running the scenario.

-This includes a cleanup of all fixtures after the scenario is completed.
+After such a scenario is finished running, all loaded fixtures will be cleared.

 ### @javascript
 Scenarios marked with the ```@javascript``` tag require a Selenium server to be up and running.